2012–13 Manchester United F.C. season: Premier League

-United suffered their third defeat of the season away to Norwich City, falling to a single goal from former Manchester United youth Anthony Pilkington.
+United suffered their third defeat of the season away to Norwich City, losing 1–0, with the only goal coming from former Manchester United youth Anthony Pilkington.
 United then entertained Queens Park Rangers and fell behind after 52 minutes.
 However, they responded strongly with Jonny Evans and Darren Fletcher both netting from Wayne Rooney corners.
 Hernández scored the third goal to make the points safe.
 United then had visiting West Ham United as their next rivals.
 United won the match 1–0 thanks to an early Van Persie goal after just 31 seconds that deflected over Jussi Jääskeläinen.

-United established a three-point lead over their closest rivals Manchester City after edging a seven-goal thriller against Reading at Madejski Stadium.
+United established a three-point lead at the top of the table after edging a seven-goal thriller against Reading at Madejski Stadium.
 Hal Robson-Kanu lashed home the opener, then Anderson cracked in an equaliser and Wayne Rooney slid home a penalty before Adam Le Fondre and Sean Morrison quickly headed in from corners to have the hosts 3–2 up by 23 minutes.
 Despite the defensive lapses, Manchester United fought back through an irresistible attacking display, and Rooney clinically turned in Patrice Evra's cross to level again, before turning provider for Robin van Persie to spring the hosts' offside trap and beat Adam Federici to make it 3–4 in 34 minutes.
 United held on to the lead in a nervous second half to win the match.

-United then played city rivals and closest contenders Manchester City at the Etihad Stadium.
-Wayne Rooney scored two goals in the first half hour to give United a two-goal cushion.
-But the match looked to have turned completely with half an hour left as Ashley Young had a goal wrongly ruled out for offside before Yaya Touré netted within seconds.
-It allowed the Blues to stage a comeback that led to Pablo Zabaleta levelling from a corner on 86 minutes.
-Incredibly, Van Persie, with a deflected free kick, had the final say in stoppage time to end City's unbeaten run at home that lasted almost two years and inflict their first league defeat since April 2012.
-In winning the match, United stretched the advantage at the summit to six points.
+Their next match saw United face city rivals and closest contenders Manchester City at the Etihad Stadium.
+Wayne Rooney scored two goals in the opening half hour.
+In the second half, Ashley Young scored a goal that was ruled out for offside, and Yaya Touré pulled one back for City moments later.
+Pablo Zabaleta would level the score from a corner in the 86th minute.
+In the dying minutes of the game, Robin van Persie dispatched a free kick deflected off Samir Nasri to give United the lead and send them six points clear at the summit.